lamodots/dev-notes/deploy-reactjs-on-cpanel.md

 ## HOW TO DEPLOY REACTJS APPLICATION TO CPANEL
 Step 1: In the `public` directory create a `.htaccess` file.
-Add the following code
+Add the following code.

 //This configuration ensures that when users access sub-routes like /login, the server will serve index.html, and React Router will handle the routing logic.

   ```apache
       <IfModule mod_rewrite.c>